CarlOrff/archive/readme.md

 `-d <path>` FTP path

-`- D` Debug mode - don't save to Internet Archive
+`-D` Debug mode - don't save to Internet Archive

 `-f <filename>` name of input file if other than `urls.txt`